Ted Hope

 Ted Hope (born 1962) is an American independent film producer based in New York City.
-He is best known for co-founding the production/sales company Good Machine, where he produced the first films of such notable filmmakers as Ang Lee, Nicole Holofcener, Todd Field, Michel Gondry, Moisés Kaufman, and Shari Springer Berman and Robert Pulcini, among others.
-Hope later co-founded This is That with several associates from Good Machine.
+He is best known for co-founding the production/sales company Good Machine, where he produced the first films of such filmmakers as Ang Lee, Nicole Holofcener, Todd Field, Michel Gondry, Moisés Kaufman, and Shari Springer Berman and Robert Pulcini.
+Hope then co-founded This is That with several associates from Good Machine.
 He later worked at the San Francisco Film Society and Amazon Studios.

 Among Hope's twenty-three Sundance entries, are three Grand Jury Prize winners: American Splendor (2003), The Brothers McMullen (1995) and What Happened Was...
 (1994).
 American Splendor also won the FIPRESCI Award at the 2003 Cannes Film Festival, the Critics prize at the 2003 Deauville Film Festival, and was nominated for five Spirit Awards and one Academy Award.
 Hope has also produced two Sundance Opening Night selections: Nicole Holofcener's Friends with Money (2006) and Moises Kaufman's The Laramie Project (2002), which was nominated for five Emmys.

-In 2013, IndieWire named Hope to its inaugural list of Influencers, a list "dedicated to 40 of the people and companies who have captured our attention as we watch them try to figure out what the independent film industry is today and, more importantly, what it will become."
+In 2013, IndieWire named Hope to its inaugural list of Influencers.
 The Hollywood Reporter cited Hope and his partners at This is That among the twenty-five most powerful people in the Independent Film business.

 Early life

-Hope transferred into the undergraduate film program at New York University.
+Hope attended the undergraduate film program at New York University.
 He met his frequent collaborator and former business partner Anne Carey on his first day there.
-After graduating, Hope worked as a production assistant for approximately three years, while also working as a script reader for numerous companies including New Line and MGM.
+After graduating, Hope worked as a production assistant for approximately three years, while also working as a script reader for New Line and MGM.

 Hope advanced from work as a Production Assistant to Assistant Directing and Production Management.
 During that time he started to identify projects and filmmakers he wanted to work with.
 Most notably Hope started working with Hal Hartley in the years prior to their first production.
 Hope's first productions were Hartley's The Unbelievable Truth and Trust, on which he is credited as First Assistant Director and Line Producer, respectively.